Skip to main content

 export class MyHttpErrorHandler implements HttpErrorHandler {

-handleError(err: Error, { nodeRes }: RequestContext) {
+handleError(err: Error, ctx: RequestContext) {

 const message = err.message;

-this.logger.log('error', { note: 'This is my implementation of HttpErrorHandler', err });
+this.logger.log('error', { err, note: 'This is my implementation of HttpErrorHandler' });

-if (!nodeRes.headersSent) {
+if (!ctx.nodeRes.headersSent) {

-nodeRes.end(JSON.stringify({ error: { message } }));
+const error = { error: { message } };

 }